worldline/observability-workshop/docs/workshop.md

   of our microservices.
 * The following microservices: API Gateway, Merchant BO, Fraud Detect, Smart Bank Gateway

-ℹ️ If you run your application on GitPod, the following step are automatically started during the provisioning of your GitPod environment.
+ℹ️ If you run your application on a CDE (GitPod, Codespaces, Coder…), the following step are automatically started during the provisioning of your environment.

 🛠️ Otherwise, to run it on your desktop, execute the following commands